notemakerabq/notemaker-demo/notemaker-demo/scripts/README.md

-Copy proper version of setup script to setupEnv and fill in appropriate value Do not make setup file executable, instead we source it to set env variables ( % source setupEnv )
+Copy proper version of setup script to setupEnv and fill in appropriate values Do not make setup file executable, instead source it to set env variables

+EXAMPLE:
+  % source setupEnv